 It’s no wonder then that mobile devices dominate the betting market.
-The apps are convenient and easy-to-use, and they ensure rapid transfer of money.
-Moreover, the best of them provide users with engaging experiences by employing attractive visualisations and data feeds which allow them to follow unfolding events in real time.
+The apps are convenient and easy to use, and they ensure the rapid transfer of money.
+Moreover, the best of them provide users with engaging experiences by employing attractive visualisations and data feeds which allow them to follow unfolding events in real-time.

 Of course, this revolution has been boosted even further with the rise of live betting.
-This connection of accessibility of betting and the ability to make wagers during a game takes betting to new heights.
-At the same time it poses new demands, as it’s not enough to provide users with relevant and updated odds.
+This connection between the accessibility of betting and the ability to make wagers during a game takes betting to new heights.
+At the same time, it poses new demands, as it’s not enough to provide users with relevant and updated odds.
 They need to be able to keep track of all the events taking place during the game, access live statistics, and stay updated with the score.
-Moreover, the graphical representation of a game stimulates their imagination, and translates into greater willingness to bet.
+Moreover, the graphical representation of a game stimulates their imagination and translates into a greater willingness to bet.

-Needless to say, this growing demand for best possible experience lies not only in the interest of fans, but is also vital for media and betting organisations in order to let them attract and engage their visitors and customers.
+Needless to say, this growing demand for the best possible experience lies not only in the interest of fans but is also vital for media and betting organisations in order to let them attract and engage their visitors and customers.

 PROCESSING OF THE DATA